pcdworks/website-ng/content/index.md

 <you-tube link="https://www.youtube.com/embed/QU16iUYKPr4">

 # OUR VISION
-To do our part to work with those whom we consider both friends and colleagues to solve the planet’s challenges, through HardTech with a purpose, like the Renewell start-up that we incubated, as featured on the YouTube Channel "*Made in America*"
+To work with those whom we consider both friends and colleagues to solve the planet’s challenges, through HardTech with a purpose, like the Renewll start-up that we incubated, as featured on the YouTube Channel "*Made in America*"

 </you-tube>